MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Get-AzureRmRoleDefinition.md

 ```

 ### -Custom
-If specified, only displays the custom created roles in the directory.
+Indicates that the cmdlet displays only the custom created roles in the directory.

 ```yaml
 Type: SwitchParameter